PFKimmerle/Python/Fundamentals/games/elemental_showdown/readme.md

 # Elemental Showdown

-Elemental Showdown is a text-based card game where players choose to be either a Hero or a Villain, using elemental cards to battle against an AI opponent.
+Elemental Showdown is a text-based card game where players choose to be either a Hero or a Villain, using elemental cards to battle against a computer-controlled opponent .
 The goal is to reduce the opponent's health to zero using strategic card plays that leverage elemental strengths and weaknesses.

 ## Versions